Print Your Plane As Many As You Like

 How To Extract Our Zip Files

 Somehow when the folder path is too long, files and directories can not be extracted directly to a destination directory.
 There is a workaround for this, just follow the guide below.
 What you need to follow is to double click zip file until you find the directory.
-From there, double right click to invoke a “copy” command.
-After that, just paste the directory into your destination directory.
+From there, right click to invoke a “copy” command.
+After that, just copy and paste the directory into your destination directory.
 That is it !

 Table of Contents